-DRIP's manager believes that high single digit returns can be achieved for DRIP's portfolio over the next 12 months. had observed that the phenomenon was impacting on some regional markets as UK institutions went in search of higher yields (NB they are still focusing on larger lot sizes).
-It would therefore seem reasonable that, all things being equal, the prospect of capital loss and yield expansion is likely to be less in the regions.
+DRIP's manager believes that high single digit returns can be achieved for DRIP's portfolio over the next 12 months.
+It would therefore seem reasonable that the prospect of capital loss and yield expansion is likely to be less in the regions.